mariixxana/mariixxana.github.io/index.md

 * Lab #1

-    Lab, part was another favorite for me.
+    Lab 1, was another favorite for me.
 This is because this was the first lab I ever did in this class and gave me a view on what we would be doing this semester.
 I got learn and find my way through GitHub and how to use VS code because I had no prior experience with coding.
 Since it was simple, I liked being able to focus on how to use the programs.